top of page

 credit services.

-Care Credit and Scratch Pay are credit cards that can be used for routine veterinary appointments, emergency pet care, or a variety of surgeries and treatments in their respective networks. **These are credit cards and subject to credit approval.
+Care Credit and Scratch Pay are credit cards that can be used for routine veterinary appointments, emergency pet care, or a variety of surgeries and treatments in their respective networks.

+**These are credit cards and subject to credit approval.
+Please be aware that many credit cards will offer "no interest if paid in full by (DATE)."
 If the entire bill is not paid, interest is typically charged on the full borrowed amount (not the current balance).
-I cannot speak for these credit services, but it is important to be aware of the fine print.
+I cannot speak for these specific credit services, but it is important to read the fine print.

 low cost veterinary care.